About Holly Alderman

 She crossed the digital divide to design new digital formats in public art at the National Academy Mural Fellowship in New York.

-Alderman and Wallquest now produce fine digital printing of dramatic proportions, new editions of epic landscapes and gardens, antique wallpapers as heroic travel stories of caravans and clipper ships from the Silk Road east and west, Paris to Istanbul to Naples, Boston to Calcutta, Boston to Canton/Guangzhou.
+Alderman and Wallquest produce fine digital printing of dramatic proportions.
+New editions are landscapes and gardens that depict and echo narrative epic heroic travel stories of caravans and clipper ships from the Silk Road east and west, Paris to Istanbul to Naples, Boston to Calcutta and Boston to Canton/Guangzhou.

-Seldom seen in over a hundred years, new editions of pre-industrial landscapes and perspectives include French grisaille woodcut wall scenes as well as fine hand painted Chinese garden wallpaper from Mainstone Farm in Wayland MA, Mainstone Chinoiserie.
+Seldom seen in over a hundred years, the antiques in new editions present a lost world of pre-industrial landscapes and perspectives in French grisaille woodcuts for wall scenes, as well as fine hand painted Chinese garden wallpaper previously installed at Mainstone Farm in Wayland, Massachuisetts.

 Designers and architects may select -